rrc-sp2025-LichaoHuang/2327_Assignment_2/README.md

 Client (as an Observer) receives those notifications through its update() method, which uses simulate_send_email to log the messages.

 This part taught me how the Observer Pattern helps separate responsibility between data changes and how those changes are communicated.

+## Assignment 4

+Assignment 4: [Indicate the name and description of the current assignment]